La’o Hamutuk

 When the Petroleum Fund Law was being debated five years ago, La'o Hamutuk made the suggestions at right.
 Unfortunately our advice wasn't followed, and any nation or IFI considering lending money to Timor-Leste knows that the money in the Petroleum Fund will pay off the loan, after being transferred to the state.
 If Timor-Leste fails to repay and goes into default, the lender might not be able to take money directly out of the Petroleum Fund, but neither would the Government of Timor-Leste, as the lender would be able to seize any money transferred into the Treasury.

-The Ministry of Finance plans to revise Petroleum Fund law before July 2010.
+The Ministry of Finance plans to revise the Petroleum Fund law during 2010.
 One reason for this is to enable a riskier investment strategy which could produce a higher return on investing the Petroleum Fund, but once the law is open for revision, any part of it could be changed.
 If this revision process is undertaken, we hope that Government and Parliament will incorporate the suggestions La'o Hamutuk made in 2005.
 However, we are concerned that the current Government appears more interested in spending money rapidly than in protecting the long-term interests of Timor-Leste's people, and hope that they will not weaken the already limited protections of the Petroleum Fund Law.

 Proposed 2010 General State Budget